echoid/MissMecha/docs/source/contribution.rst

 .. _GitHub issues: https://github.com/echoid/MissMecha/issues

 Improving Code or Documentation
 ###############################

-All contributions to MissMecha should be linked to a `GitHub issue`_.
+All contributions to MissMecha should be linked to `GitHub issues`_.
 If you notice something you'd like to improve but no issue exists yet, feel free to open one.
 That gives others the opportunity to discuss, offer context, or join forces.

 Once your idea is discussed, you can: